What vitamins are best for psoriasis?

 Some prevention tips to keep in mind include:

-- Keeping the skin moisturized, as outbreaks are more likely to occur when the skin is dry
+- keeping the skin moisturized, as outbreaks are more likely to occur on dry skin

-Topical preparations are commonly used in treatment.
-Creams containing certain steroids can help to reduce inflammation associated, to minimize itching, and to halting the overproduction of skin cells.
+People commonly use topical creams, oils, and preparations to treat psoriasis.
+Creams that contain certain steroids can help to reduce inflammation, minimize itching, and slow down the production of skin cells.

-Light therapy and oral medications may be part of the treatment.
+Light therapy and oral medications may also be part of the treatment.

 Currently, there is limited evidence to suggest diet affects psoriatic symptoms.

-One study found that a Mediterranean diet may have a beneficial effect on psoriasis.
-This is because it helps to improve other metabolic inflammatory parameters, like obesity and diabetes, which are associated with psoriasis.
+One study found that a Mediterranean diet might have a beneficial effect on psoriasis.
+This is because it helps to prevent other metabolic inflammatory conditions that can influence psoriasis, such as obesity and diabetes.

-Dietary methods for controlling psoriasis often center around reducing excess inflammation.
+Dietary methods for controlling psoriasis often focus on reducing inflammation.

-Eliminating refined carbohydrates and sugar, and replacing these foods with more vegetables, nuts, seeds, and low-glycemic fruits may be helpful for accomplishing this goal.
+Getting rid of refined carbohydrates and sugar and replacing these foods with more vegetables, nuts, seeds, and low-sugar fruits may be helpful for accomplishing this goal.